Europe's blistering heatwave is ruining this year's harvest

 It's wheat output in France, the EU's top grower, that's come as the biggest surprise.
 While warm and wet weather initially sparked calls for the best harvest in years, that soon changed.
 Too much rain and not enough sun resulted in wheat with fewer grains, and will mean lower yields, according to Strategie Grains.

-"I hope the rain comes soon," Gaebert said.
+"I hope the rain comes soon," Mr Gaebert said.
 "It's a real threat to our business."
+BLOOMBERG